wp-plugins/dell-cloud-connect/readme.txt

-=== Dell Cloud Connect ===
+=== <%= pluginName %> ===
-Contributors: clintonb11
+Contributors: mattlsmith, clintonb11
-Tags: cloud, cloud computing
+Tags: <%= tags %>
 Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 0.2.2
+Stable tag: <%= version %>

-Cloud Connect is a widget/plugin that helps connect cloud computing blogs around the World.
+<%= pluginName %> is a widget/plugin that helps connect <%= descriptor %> blogs around the World.

 == Description ==

-Cloud Connect is a widget/plugin that helps connect cloud computing blogs around the World.
-The widget is a content aggregator for cloud computing blog articles.
-The aggregator takes content from the highest quality cloud computing blogs and presents the titles and a brief summary within the widget.
+<%= pluginName %> is a widget/plugin that helps connect <%= descriptor %> blogs blogs around the World.
+The widget is a content aggregator for <%= descriptor %> blog articles.
+The aggregator takes content from the highest quality <%= descriptor %> blogs and presents the titles and a brief summary within the widget.

-The widget has a special crawler that goes to a pre-set list of cloud computing blogs that are selected based on content quality.
+The widget has a special crawler that goes to a pre-set list of <%= descriptor %> blogs that are selected based on content quality.
 It then takes the title of the latest articles written by that blog and populates the widget sitting on the installer's website.
 Articles within the widget are then ranked based on a variety of social media factors to present only the best freshest articles.

-The goal of the Cloud Connect widget it to help users and publishers to discover new content and readers.
-Our hope is to help technologists discover new cloud technology along with connect with other industry leaders to share best practices.
+The goal of <%= pluginName %> it to help users and publishers to discover new content and readers.

-For more information, see http://marketing.dell.com/cloudconnect-widget
+For more information, see <%= url %>

 == Installation ==

-1. Upload the `cloud-connect` folder to the `/wp-content/plugins/` directory
+1. Upload the `<%= widgetFolder %>` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Add the Cloud Connect widget to your sidebar through the `Appearance->Sidebar` menu
+1. Add the <%= pluginName %> widget to your sidebar through the `Appearance->Sidebar` menu

 == Frequently Asked Questions ==